marcusschiesser/splunk-nl-processor/DOCS.md

 ## Sentiment Analysis

-The following example is using [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), to extract the sentiment of the sentence given as `payload`:
+The following example is using [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), to extract the sentiment of the sentence given as `payload`:

     | makeresults
     | eval payload="Covid cases are increasing fast!"